 Another Lafontaine University acquaintance of Farthing and Hasting, Chad Bergman leaves voicemail on both girls' phones saying that power has been restored at the McFillion Hall dormitory and "the party is on" for the next evening.
 Melody Farthing and Tilda Hasting have passed out from the exhaustion serving their new god.

-As soon as they wake, they attempt to gain a third accomplice with the borrowed Seeder, then proceed to turn as many party attendants as possible into wombs for new Amantè.
+The operation begins.
+As soon as Farthing and Hasting wake, they attempt to gain a third accomplice with the borrowed Seeder.
+Then they will turn as many party attendants as possible into wombs for new Amantè.